Parent Handbook for Gilbert Preschool

 Children with a summer or holiday birthday may choose a day during the school year to celebrate.
-Please sign up with the teacher for a particular day.
+Please contact the teacher to schedule the day and time.

 - There will be no diapering in the preschool rooms during preschool hours because the preschool is not licensed to care for infants.

 - Children must be potty trained prior to being accepted for admittance to the preschool program.
 Children not potty trained will be asked to leave.
 No pull-ups.